 Belgium Compensation Laws

-As of January 2019, Belgium’s legal minimum wage is 1,593 EUR gross per month.
-However, the country has many collective bargaining agreements (CBAs) and trade unions that could change the minimum wage for certain industries or sectors.
+Belgium’s legal minimum wage varies by region and level.
+The country also has many collective bargaining agreements (CBAs) and trade unions that could change the minimum wage for certain industries or sectors.
 Employees who work overtime during the day generally receive 50% above their normal rate and double their normal rate on Sundays and public holidays according to Belgium compensation laws.

 Guaranteed Benefits for Belgium Employees